svenkreiss/databench/docs/frontend.rst

         'ws://databench-examples.trivial.io/simplepi/ws',
     );

-which connects to the backend of the
-`public and live example of simplepi <http://databench-examples.trivial.io/simplepi/>`_.
+which connects to the backend of the `public and live example of simplepi`_.
 When you connect to your own backend, you will have to invoke databench with

 .. code-block:: bash